gxercavins/dataflow-samples/UTILS/schema-in-GCS/README.md

 ]
 ```

-Our data will be some csv rows without headers so that we have to use the GCS schema:
+Our input data will be some schema-less rows in csv format so that we have to use the auxiliary GCS schema:

 ```python
 data = [('NC', 'F', 2020, 'Hello', 3200),